odero/django-pesapal/README.rst

             iframe_src_url = self.get_payment_url(**order_info)
             return iframe_src_url

 #.
 Once payment has been processed, you will be redirected to an intermediate screen where the user can finish ordering.
-Clicking the "Finish Ordering" button will check the payment status to ensure that the payment was successful and then redirects the user to `PESAPAL_TRANSACTION_DEFAULT_REDIRECT_URL`.
+Clicking the "Check status" button will check the payment status to ensure that the payment was successful and then redirects the user to `PESAPAL_TRANSACTION_DEFAULT_REDIRECT_URL`.

 Configuration